Bean5234/SharpPhone/README.md

-This project is for learning C# Wintops
+This project is for learning C# Winforms